Skip to main content

 The thyroid gland, which regulates metabolism, is highly sensitive to systemic inflammation.
 Inflammatory cytokines can interfere with the conversion of the inactive thyroid hormone T4 into the active form T3.
 This can result in symptoms of hypothyroidism, such as fatigue, weight gain, and brain fog, even when standard thyroid tests appear to be within the normal range.

 Furthermore, chronic inflammation is a known trigger for autoimmune thyroid conditions like Hashimoto’s thyroiditis, where the immune system mistakenly attacks the thyroid gland.
-An is a cornerstone of managing these conditions, as it helps to quell the immune system’s misguided assault.
+An anti-inflammatory diet is a cornerstone of managing these conditions, as it helps to quell the immune system’s misguided assault.

 Strategic Dietary Interventions